leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 **WORKFLOW - BASE**
 1. Exposure.
 Use  lightbulb (Ctrl-B for white border reference)
 2. Color Calibration.  _Instead of White Balance_ Use the eye dropper to sample a neutral area, dragging the box around for variations, then fine-tune.
-Leave WB module at D65 if using Color Calibration in the pipeline
+Leave WB module at D65 if using Color Calibration in the pipeline.
+Check that “area color mapping” is set to (50, 0°, 0)
 3. Crop
 4. Rotate & Perspective.
 Right-click to draw a line that will align the photo
 5. Tone Equalizer (Shadows & Highlights is a simpler alternative):
    - The Advanced tab shows a curve that represents the adjustments.
 Its histogram shows the mask it creates.
-    - The Masking tab helps create a mask based on tonal values.
+    - The Masking tab helps create a mask based on tonal values. **The entire module has its own mask via this tab**
     - The "magic wands" can help create an initial mask.
     - Verify the mask doesn't cause clipping (indicated by colors).
     - Use "Guided Filter" or "EIGF" (preserves contrast)  for smoother transitions.